The Bedford Astronomical Society’s Data Protection and Retention Policy Statement

 - All reasonable and practical efforts will be made to remove data stored digitally

-Cookies are used to track your visit to the site, and the pages/features that you use while you are on the site.
-Cookies are small files, placed into special folders on your computer to help us monitor the performance of the website.
-Some of these cookies may come from 3rd parties, depending on the analytics we use to monitor the site.
-You have the choice to accept these cookies or not.
+Cookies are used to track your visit to a particular website, and the pages/features that you use while you are on that site.
+Cookies are small files, placed into special folders on your computer to help the site owners monitor the performance of the website.

 The different types of cookies that may be used by BAS are: